pillon33/math-game/README.md

 User is informed about correct answer percentage, if it is above 80% user passed the test.

 ## Arcade
 Game type that focuses mostly on rivlary between players.
-The goal is to answer correct to as many questions as possible, the game ends when incorrect answer is given or when the time is up.
+The goal is to answer correct to as many questions as possible, the game ends when incorrect answer is given.
 The score is the number of questions answered multiplied by 10, 20 or 30 depending on dificulty level.
 If user qualifies for TOP 10 then he must enter his intials and the score is saved to the leaderboard.

 # Options